thornboo/hitsz-connect-verge/README.md

 You can install HITSZ Connect Verge in two ways: downloading pre-built binaries or building from source.

+> [!NOTE]
+> Username and password are the same as the ones you use to log in to the [Unified identity authentic platform](https://ids.hit.edu.cn)

 ### Method 1: Downloading pre-built binaries

 HITSZ Connect Verge provides out-of-the-box experience.
 You can download the latest version from the [release page](https://github.com/kowyo/hitsz-connect-verge/releases/latest).